alesaudate/alesaudate/README.md

  ### 👋  Hi there!
 I'm  <a href="https://www.linkedin.com/in/alesaudate/"><img src="https://img.shields.io/badge/-Alexandre%20Saudate-0077B5?style=flat&logo=Linkedin&logoColor=white"/></a> :brazil:

-- I'm a freelancer back-end developer, specialized in REST API's w/ Java and Kotlin
+- I'm a back-end developer, specialized in REST API's w/ Java and Kotlin

 These are the repos that demonstrate best my current interests: